grumpyjames/limits_of_tda/README.md

 This can be attempted separately from objective A.

+This one is significantly trickier.
+You may wish to follow the spirit rather than the letter of the law (the letter would not allow you to pass non-TDA objects around; the spirit happily allows this so long as you don't attempt to use them to pass information back to the caller).

-Add a function to the `BreadShop` named `onWholesaleOrder`.
-This would be called when the wholesale order arrives.
-It takes a single argument - the size of the wholesale order.
+Implement the `onWholesaleOrder` function on the `BreadShop`.
+This would be called when a wholesale order arrives.
+It takes a single argument - the quantity of bread that has arrived.

 It should:

 * Attempt to 'fill' as many orders as possible
 * For each order that is filled, a call to a new OutboundEvents function `onOrderFilled(int accountId, int orderId, int amount)` should be made
-* Filled orders should be removed from the system (so if another wholesale order arrived, they won't get filled twice)
+* Fully filled orders should be removed from the system (so if another wholesale order arrived, they won't get filled twice)

 It is perfectly valid for a wholesale order to arrive that does not fill every extant order completely, or, conversely, contains more bread than is required.
+In the former case,

 Attempting to fairly allocate the bread is outside of the scope of this task; in order to test it, however, allocation will need to be _consistent_.